mhausenblas/dploy/examples/buzz/README.md

 ![Buzz services deployed in Marathon](../../img/example_buzz_marathon.png)

-In the last step you want to check the output of the buzz consumer, for example, you can find out where it serves it using the following DC/OS CLI command (note that if you're not on the same network as the cluster, you'll have to figure out the public IP by yourself):
+In the last step you want to check the output of the buzz consumer.
+For example, you can find out where the consumer serves its content using the following DC/OS CLI command (note that if you're not on the same network as the cluster, you'll have to figure out the public IP by yourself; what you see below is the internal IP):

 ```bash
 ~/tmp $ dcos marathon task list --json | jq "map(select(.appId==\"/dployex/buzz/con\").host, select(.appId==\"/dployex/buzz/con\").ports)"